huggingface/transformers/templates/adding_a_new_model/open_model_proposals/ADD_BIG_BIRD.md

 We expect that every model added to 🤗Transformers passes a couple of integration tests, meaning that the original model and the reimplemented version in 🤗Transformers have to give the exact same output up to a precision of 0.001!
 It is not enough if the model gives nearly the same output, they have to be the same.
-Therefore, you will certainly compare the intermediate outputs of the 🤗Transformers version multiple times against the intermediate outputs of the original implementation of [name of model] in which case an **efficient** debugging environment of the original repository is absolute key.
+Therefore, you will certainly compare the intermediate outputs of the 🤗Transformers version multiple times against the intermediate outputs of the original implementation of big_bird in which case an **efficient** debugging environment of the original repository is absolute key.
 Here is some advice is to make your debugging environment as efficient as possible.

 - Find the best way of debugging intermediate results.
 Is the original repository written in PyTorch?
 Then you should be able to use a simple debugger like [ipdb](https://pypi.org/project/ipdb/) to print out intermediate values.
 Is the original repository written in Tensorflow 1?
 Then you might have to rely on TensorFlow print operations like https://www.tensorflow.org/api_docs/python/tf/print to output intermediate values.
 Is the original repository written in Jax?
 Then make sure that the model is **not jitted** when running the forward pass,